Strategic Partnership between

 - Share and make available to all workers, job-site inspections and investigation of near-misses and incidents.

-- Participate in the Safety and Health Committee meetings and the monthly site audit inspections when available and at OSHA's discretion.
+- Participate in the Safety and Health Committee meetings and the monthly site audit inspections.

-- Designate a Milwaukee Area Office contact to be used as a resource for technical issues, and will be available to assist with safety and health training/tool box meetings.
+- Designate a Madison Area Office contact to be used as a resource for technical issues, and will be available to assist with safety and health training/tool box meetings.

 - Appoint a representative to the Safety and Health Committee.

-- Represent all Unions affiliated with the work trade scopes of this project.
+- Represent all trades affiliated with the work trade scopes of this project.